 Fireball is a ride made by Dutch manufacturer KMG.
 Since the first one debuted in 1998, the ride has gone on to be one of the most widely seen “spectacular” rides at fairs around the world.
 The ride was one of the first high G-force pendulum style rides that seem to be all the rage these days.

-After everyone is secured, the loading platform lowers and the boom holding the claw begins to swing, much like on a swinging ship ride.
+After everyone is secured, the loading platform lowers and the ride begins to swing; it’s much like a swinging ship ride at this point.
 The claw then begins to rotate as the arm swings.
 The claw is billed to rotate at a maximum of 15 RPM.
 The boom will continue to swing until it hits a peak of 120 degrees, basically half upside down.
 The maximum height of the swing is 65ft (20m.)
 At the bottom of the swing, riders are subjected to some pretty substantial G-forces.
 If you happen to be on the side of the claw that is rotating with the motion at the time of the swing, the G-force will feel even higher!

 KMG offers a one trailer version of the Fireball called Freak Out which has four sets of seats as opposed to six.
 Freak Out also has a front to back swing configuration as opposed to Fireball’s side to side configuration.
 This allows the the ride to swing over the midway.
 KMG also offers a massive, 130ft (40m) model called XXL.
 It holds 20 riders, racks onto three trailers, and can swing up to an incredible 151ft (47m.)